saf-k/wisetech_app/README.md

 2. Create a .env file with your API key:
 (echo "GEMINI_API_KEY=YOUR_KEY_HERE" > .env)

+For CodeSpace: cp .env.example .env open file and paste API key

 3. Run the application:
+  flask run

-   python app.py or flask run
+For CodeSpace: python app.py

 ## Notes
 This application is a prototype for educational use.
 AI responses are intentionally simplified.
 The authentication and scam-analysis features are not intended for production or real-world security use.